 My journey to climb Mera peak in Nepal started with a trip to climb Kilimanjaro.
 I found Ian on a google search.
-The video’s inspired me to climb Kilimanjaro but the information Ian has really helped me understand how to go about my preparation and how to be successful.
+These video’s inspired me to climb Kilimanjaro.
+The information Ian has really helped me understand how to go about my preparation and how to be successful.

 I was surprised at the amount of steps in the early part of the trek into Khote 11,800 feet, although I appreciated the acclimatization and I would really encourage everyone to follow Ian’s training advice.
 It really paid off.

 I really loved getting off the beaten path and seeing very few people on the trail.
 The small villages, sometimes just small groups of houses were amazing to stay at.
 We had fantastic weather for the first seven days and then hit with 2 days of snow, which made it slow going.

 Once the snow cleared the mountain scenery was out of this world.
 We now had an easier run in Khare 16,076 feet.
 We spent 3 nights in Khare.
 We spent the first day getting all climbing gear sorted and doing some abseiling training, jumar training and becoming more comfortable with the safety equipment.
 The following day we took an acclimatization hike to to 17,550 feet and returned to Khare.

 After 3 nights in Khare we moved up onto Mera peak and positioned ourselves at base camp 17,500 feet just off the eastern side of the glacier.
 We all slept well and everyone was really confident in moving higher.

 After the tents dried out we all rigged up and started the ascent to high camp at 19,000 feet.
 This slow transition from khare to base camp and onto high camp was perfect.
 It actually got very warm on the glacier as we moved up to high camp.